apache/apisix-website/website/blog/2022/03/04/apigateway-clickhouse-makes-logging-easier.md

 Developed by Yandex and open sourced in 2016, ClickHouse is not only a database, but also a database management system that allows creating tables and databases, loading data and running queries at runtime without reconfiguring or restarting services.

 As more and more companies start to migrate their business to the cloud, how to efficiently implement log sending and receiving and log analysis to enhance the observabilities of the system becomes a challenge.
-China Mobile, as a company providing public cloud services, the architecture of the initial Apache APISIX-based business log sending and receiving and analysis system is roughly like this.
+China Mobile Cloud Competence Center, as a company providing public cloud services, the architecture of the initial Apache APISIX-based business log sending and receiving and analysis system is roughly like this.

 ![initial bussiness architecture](https://static.apiseven.com/202108/1646363723740-f92d6a39-64e0-4464-8c44-c73832362bf6.png)